greenelab/manubot-gpt-manuscript/manuscript.md

 There are opportunities to improve the AI-based revisions, such as further refining prompts using few-shot learning [@doi:10.1145/3386252] or fine-tuning the model using an additional corpus of academic writing focused on particularly challenging sections.
 Fine-tuning using preprint-publication pairs [@doi:10.1371/journal.pbio.3001470] may help to identify sections or phrases likely to be changed during peer review.
 Our approach used GPT-3 to process each paragraph of the text, but it lacked a contextual thread between queries, which mainly affected the Results and Methods sections.
-Using chatbots that retain context, such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), could enable the revision of individual paragraphs while considering previously processed text.
-Since an official [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) became available recently, we plan to update our workflow to support this strategy.
+Using chatbots that retain context, such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), could enable the revision of individual paragraphs while considering previously processed text, and we plan to update our workflow to support this strategy.
-Other open models, such as BLOOM [@arxiv:2211.05100], GLM [@arxiv:2210.02414], or OPT [@arxiv:2205.01068], provide similar capabilities but lack the user-friendly OpenAI API.
+Open and semi-open models, such as BLOOM [@arxiv:2211.05100], Meta's Llama 2 [@arxiv:2307.09288], or Mistral 7B [@arxiv:2310.06825], are growing in popularity and capabilities, but lack the user-friendly OpenAI API.
+We used a combination of human evaluation and automated tools available at the time to assess the outcomes of the AI-based revisions.
+Recent frameworks such as [OpenAI Evals](https://github.com/openai/evals) or strategies such as LLM-as-a-Judge [@arxiv:2306.05685] could be used to evaluate the quality of the revisions in a more automated way.
 Despite these limitations, we found that models captured the main ideas and generated a revision that often communicated the intended meaning more clearly and concisely.
-It is important to note, however, that our assessment of performance in case studies was necessarily subjective, as there could be writing styles that are not widely shared across researchers.
+While our study used OpenAI's GPT-3, the Manubot AI Editor supports both GPT 3.5 Turbo and GPT-4 models, which were made available after the completion of our research.

 The use of AI-assisted tools for scientific authoring is controversial [@doi:10.1038/d41586-023-00056-7; @doi:10.1038/d41586-023-00107-z].
 Questions arise concerning the originality and ownership of texts generated by these models.
 For example, the *Nature* journal has established that any use of these models in scientific writing must be documented [@doi:10.1038/d41586-023-00191-1], and the International Conference on Machine Learning (ICML) has prohibited the submission of *"papers that include text generated from a large-scale language model (LLM)"* [@url:https://icml.cc/Conferences/2023/llm-policy], although editing tools for grammar and spelling correction are allowed.
-Our work focuses on revising *existing* text written by a human author, similar to other tools such as [Grammarly](https://www.grammarly.com).
+Our work, however, focuses on revising *existing* text written by a human author.
 Additionally, all changes made by humans and AI are tracked in the version control system, which allows for full transparency.
 Despite the concerns, there are also significant opportunities.
 Our work lays the foundation for a future in which humans and machines construct academic manuscripts.